BandwidthOnDemand/nsi-opennsa/README.md

 Edit the network resource map `charts/nsi-opennsa/config/opennsa.nrm` to reflect the NSI exposed topology.

-Add the trusted certificates to `charts/nsi-opennsa/certificates` and make sure that the files are named like `<hash>.0`, for example:
+Add the trusted certificates to `charts/nsi-opennsa/certs` and make sure that the files are named like `<hash>.0`, for example:

 ```shell
 hash=`openssl x509 -noout -hash -in host.crt`
 ln -s host.cert ${hash}.0
 ```

+---
+**Note**

+Do not use `certificates` as the name of the folder to hold the certificates because Helm will ignore that folder.

+---

 Add custom backends to `charts/nsi-opennsa/backends`, if any.
 The backends can then be referenced from your `opennsa.conf`.
 If the nsi-opennsa container is missing